RickofManc/vv-pizzas/README.md

 ##### Redirection

 A '404 Not Found' page has been added to the website in the event of a failed link or page.
-This page kindly informs the user of the error and provides a button to navigate them back to the Game Intro screen.
+This page kindly informs the user of the error and provides a button to navigate them back to VV Pizzas website.

 ### Future Features

-Following a successful MVP launch, the game has the opportunity to be further developed over a relatively short period to increase its reach globally.
-Here is a selection of the key future development features:
+Following a successful MVP launch, the application had the opportunity to be further developed over a relatively short period to improve the user experience.
+Here are a few of the immediate features that can be developed:
-* Change difficulty between 'Easy' and 'Hard' to further challenge users.
-* Differing images of fossil fuels being burnt to increase educational awareness.
-* Different end-game screen if the user score is 0.
-* Animate the images when a hit is recorded.
-* Optional background music to enhance the user experience.
-* To increase speed and focus, background music could quicken with 10 seconds remaining and a voice calls (10, 9, 8...).
-* Share scores with friends and other players on social media.
-* Inform users how their score compares with others through a online leaderboard.
+* Provide a fully functioning website that offers more information on VV Pizzas
+* Provide a opportunity to pay online prior to collection
+* Provide a real-time update on the order to customer via email/SMS.

 ***